Anna Schwartz: Other areas of work

 There have been other areas of her work including the international transmission of inflation and of business cycles, the role of government in monetary policy, measuring the output of banks, and the behavior of interest rates, on deflation, on monetary standards.
 In an interview with Barrons in 2008, Schwartz said interventions such as injecting liquidity into markets and reacting to the credit crisis with ad hoc programs were not the answer.
 She has also done work outside of the United States.
-Some years ago the Department of Banking and Finance at City University, London, England, started a research project on the monetary history of the United Kingdom.
+Some years ago, the Department of Banking and Finance at City University, London, England, started a research project on the monetary history of the United Kingdom.
 For many years, she was an adviser to that project.
 She commented on papers, suggested lines of approach, came and spoke to students and at academic conferences where the work was discussed.

 Later work

 From 2002 to 2003, she served as president of the International Atlantic Economic Society.
 She was elected a Fellow of the American Academy of Arts and Sciences in 2007.
 After 2007, she concentrated her efforts on researching U.S. official intervention in the foreign exchange market using Federal Reserve data from 1962.

-She continued commenting on economic affairs until the financial crisis of the first decade of the 21st century, and criticized the government's response to it, such as Ben Bernanke's support for bailouts and persistently-low interest rates.
+She continued commenting on economic affairs until the 2008 financial crisis, and criticized the government's response to it, such as Ben Bernanke's support for bailouts and persistently-low interest rates.
 She also addressed a critique of Friedman by Krugman.
 In addition, she wrote 9 books in her career, and published over 100 academic articles or comments.